 - Does it provide a good, nonslip, surface?

-- Does it incorporate finger grooves or, an integral quillion to prevent the knife from sliding either forward or backward when the handle is wet?
+- Does it incorporate finger grooves or, an integral quillion to prevent it from sliding either forward or backward when the handle is wet?

-Of course, there is good reason for asking yourself these questions since the handle of the knife not only serves as a means of wielding and controlling the blade, but also serves as means of orienting the blades cutting edge and preventing it from twisting in the user's hand.
+Of course, there is good reason for asking yourself these questions since the handle not only serves as a means of wielding and controlling the blade, but also serves as means of orienting the blades cutting edge and preventing it from twisting in the user's hand.

-Both the size and the shape of knife's handle should reflect its intended purpose.
+Both the size and the shape of the handle should reflect its intended purpose.

-Last but not least, when choosing an everyday carry knife, you should also consider the material from which the handle scales are made.
+Last but not least, when choosing an everyday carry, you should also consider the material from which the handle scales are made.

 Most older folding knife designs incorporate handle scales made from materials as exotic hardwood, stag antler, jigged bone, or Delrin.